 There is an alarming emergence of anti-malarial drug resistant P. falciparum in countries across Asia and Africa.
 This is threatening the gains made in reducing the morbidity and mortality from malaria9.
 Diagnostic testing for anti-malarial drug resistance should be considered before starting treatment.

-- World Health Organization Web site, WHO Global Malaria Programme: World Malaria Report: 2013.
+World Health Organization Website, WHO Global Malaria Programme: World Malaria Report: 2017.

 Vallejo, A.F., et al., Evaluation of the loop mediated isothermal DNA amplification (LAMP) kit for malaria diagnosis in P. vivax endemic settings of Colombia.
 PLoS Negl Trop Dis, 2015.
 9.

 Hopkins, H., et al., Highly sensitive detection of malaria parasitemia in a malaria-endemic setting: performance of a new loop-mediated isothermal amplification kit in a remote clinic in Uganda.
 J Infect Dis, 2013.
 208.

 Vaughan, A.M., A.S.I.
 Aly, and S.H.I.
 Kappe, Malaria Parasite Pre-Erythrocytic Stage Infection: Gliding and Hiding.
 Cell Host & Microbe.
 4(3): p.
 209-218.